MicrosoftDocs/learn/learn-pr/wwl/monitor-fabric-data-warehouse/includes/02-capacity-metrics.md

 ## Using the Microsoft Fabric Capacity Metrics app

 The Microsoft Fabric Capacity Metrics app is an app that an administrator can install in a Fabric environment and use to monitor capacity utilization.
-To monitor capacity utilization related to data warehousing , you can filter the interface to show only **warehouse** activity, like this:
+To monitor capacity utilization related to data warehousing, you can filter the interface to show only **warehouse** activity, like this:

 ![Screenshot of the Fabric Capacity Metrics app showing warehouse activity.](../media/fabric-capacity-metrics-app.gif)